umer1556/Apni-Sehat/README.md

 ```

 ### Privacy by Design
 Phone numbers are **never stored**.
 A one-way SHA-256 hash with a server-side salt is used as the user identifier.
-Full database access cannot reveal any phone number.
+Even with full database access, no phone number can be recovered.

 ---